lukas-clarke/eight_sleep/README.md

 Home Assistant Eight Sleep integration that works with Eight Sleep's V2 API and OAUTH2

 ## Installation
-### HACS (Recommended)
+### HACS

 1. Add this repository to HACS *AS A CUSTOM REPOSITORY*.
 2. Search for *Eight Sleep*, and choose install.
 3. Reboot Home Assistant and configure from the "Add Integration" flow.
-a.

 NOTE: Ensure neither side is in away mode when setting up the Eight Sleep integration.

 ## Prerequisites ##
 ### Authentication ###